MicrosoftTranslator/DocumentTranslation/README.md

 and delivers the translations in another Azure storage container.
 This tool provides a local interface to that service, allowing you to translate a locally rediding file or a folder, and receiving the translation of these documents in a local folder.
 The tool uploads the local documents, invokes the translation, monitors the translation progress, downloads the translated documents to your local machine, and then deletes the containers from the service.
-Each run is independent of each other.
+Each run is independent of each other by giving the containers it uses a unique name within the common storage account.

 Project "doctr" contains the command line processing based on Nate McMaster's Command Line Utilities.
 All user interaction is handled here.
 Project 'DocumentTranslationService' contains three relevant classes: DocumentTranslationService handles all the interaction with the Azure service.
 DocumentTranslationBusiness handles the local file operations and business logic.
 Class 'Glossary' handles the upload of the glossary, when a glossary is specified.

+Future optimization includes a shared storage for the glossary, so that multiple clients can refer to a single company-wide glossary.

 ## Contributions
 Please contribute your bug fix, and functionality additions.
 Submit a pull request.
 We will review and integrate